saif-0987/S3-Bucket-Versioning/README.md

-## Ceph-S3-Bucket-Versioning
+## Enabling and Implementing S3 Bucket Versioning in Ceph

 ### Objectives:
-HOw to enable and implement versioning in s3 to avoid accedently objects deletion.
+Learn how to enable and implement versioning in S3 to avoid accidental deletion of objects.

 ### Prerequisites:
 - A running Ceph Cluster.